github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 {% data reusables.dependabot.access-private-dependencies-link %}

-For scoped dependencies (`@my-org/my-dep`), {% data variables.product.prodname_dependabot %} requires that the private registry is defined in the project's `.npmrc file`.
+For scoped dependencies (`@my-org/my-dep`), {% data variables.product.prodname_dependabot %} requires that the private registry is defined in the project's `.npmrc` file.
 To define private registries for individual scopes, use `@myscope:registry=https://private_registry_url`.

 Registries should be configured using the `https` protocol.